forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > simplified and likely does often not [fully] reflect the situation on a real battlefield.

 In defense it is possible to use buildings and natural structures as protection.
 For offense there are no protected defense positions, so usually action in the 'open field/air' is required at some point and thus a possible exposure to enemy fire.
-Two solutions are to build equipment to avoid to be targeted (e.g. by short exposure and/or stealth) or sustain a lot of damage (e.g. by heavy armor).
+Solutions are to build equipment to avoid being targeted (e.g. by short exposure and/or stealth) or sustain a lot of damage (e.g. by heavy armor).

 Examples:
 * Fast moving equipment (such as airplanes or self propelled artillery on fast vehicles) can be used for offense or defense.
 Though for offense some additional protection is usually wanted such as stealth or armor.
 * Heavily armored tanks are typical offensive equipment.
 They can sustain quite a lot of damage but are not that well suited to be hidden within buildings.